lrottach/azure-bicep-samples/README.md

 # project-bicep-wvd
+### Description
-Demo about deploying some Azure WVD session hosts into an existing environment.
+Demo about deploying some Azure resources to build up a simple cloud architecture.

+### Technologies
+The following technologies will be used during this demo:
+* Azure Bicep
+* Azure CLI
+* GitHub Actions